lexogrine/hud-manager/README.md

 Below you can specify the path to HLAE.exe - it is required if you want to automate the CS:GO launch with killfeed enabled.

+Under the HLAE.exe settings there is an option to set path to afx-cefhud-interop.exe file, which is required in order to use experimental mode - built-in HUD, instead of overlay.
+More about that in the section below.

 Moreover, you don't need to bother your head with copying the config files.
 You can see the status of both GSI and config files live, and if they are missing, invalid, or otherwise broken you can just click one button and done - they are installed (provided that the Manager detected your CS:GO location).
 Important fact to mention is when you change GSI port, you will need to restart the Manager, so it will start listening on the new one.

 In a situation when config installation doesn't succeed or the Manager is unable to locate CS:GO, you can download the GSI config and an archive with all of the required cfg files using two buttons at the bottom of this section.

+## Built-in HUD - AFX experimental mode

+At this point there is an option to embedd any HUD in CS:GO using HLAE and afx_interop.
+It gives the advantage of being able to use CS:GO in fullscreen mode while using the custom HUDs, however the effects on the smoothness of the gameplay are not as well known as the classic, overlayed HUDs.

+If you want to use this mode, you need to get HLAE and Release-Base.7z archive from here: https://drive.google.com/drive/folders/1CQFGMYhmz4x9DxunmwhWMp37ow6YOBON and set path to the afx-cefhud-interop.exe in the HUD Manager's settings.
+At this point the setup is completed - you just need to switch on the experimental mode in HUDs tab and click `RUN CSGO` (if you already have installed the config files of course).
+Once the CS:GO has loaded, you just need to click on the `SET` button on the HUD you want to use, and it should appear in the CS:GO.

 ## HUD API
 ### Structure